thetillhoff/nicky/unfolding_documentation.md

 # Wording
-In the following documentation the word 'origin' refers to a fully featured Helm validation schema, described in YAML.
+In the following documentation the word _origin_ refers to a fully featured Helm validation schema, described in YAML.
 To validate against the origin, one has only to convert it to JSON.

-# beginning already included
+# Beginning already included
-The beginning of the origin always contains the key-values 'id', '$schema', 'title'and 'type'.
+The beginning of the origin always contains the key-values `id`, `$schema`, `title`and `type`.
-They can be ditched and are automatically added when the field 'name' is present on the root object.
+They can be ditched and are automatically added when the field `name` is present on the root object.

 ```
 ---